 - Complete the Educational Career Goals form included in the Reinstatement Packet.

-- Meet with an academic adviser in your intended major.
+- Meet with an academic advisor in your intended major.
 Discuss and develop the long range plan sheet located in the petition packet.
-The plan must be signed by your adviser.
+The plan must be signed by your advisor.
 As you plan for your return, note that the first term you return, you will be limited to taking 12 credits during the spring/fall or 6 credits during the summer.

-- Enroll in at least 9 credits of college work within the same semester with at least a 2.5 cumulative GPA while away from ISU.
+- Enroll in at least 9 credits of college work within the same semester with at least a 2.5 cumulative GPA while away from Iowa State.
 Completing this requirement does not ensure automatic reinstatement.

 100 Enrollment Services Center